ankitects/anki-manual/src/getting-started.md

 In order for Anki to create cards based on our notes, we need to give it a blueprint that says which fields should be displayed on the front or back of each card.
-This blueprint is called a 'card type'.
+This blueprint is called a _card type_.
 Each type of note can have one or more card types; when you add a note, Anki will create one card for each card type.

-Each card type has two 'templates', one for the question and one for the answer.
+Each card type has two _templates_, one for the question and one for the answer.
 In the previous French example, we wanted the back of our recognition card to look like this: